vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 should take a hint from Bram on that!

 The directory named in `$VIMRUNTIME` is only the first part of the story.
-If we look at the value of the `'runtimepath'` option in Vim, we can see mentions of a few other paths named:
+If we look at the value of the [`'runtimepath'`][ro] option in Vim, we can see mentions of a few other paths named:

     :set runtimepath?
       runtimepath=~/.vim,/usr/share/vim/vim80,...